icecc/icecream/README.md

 and the scheduler as unprivileged user in such networks if you have to!
 But you will have to rely on homogeneous networks then (see below).

-If you want funny stats, you might want to run "icemon".
+If you want an overview of your icecream compile cluster, or if you just want funny stats, you might want to run "icemon" (from a separate repository/package).

 ### make it persistent